Every email subscriber has a lifecycle. It begins when they subscribe to an email list.

 As an email marketer, your job does not end with sending out a couple of emails to a long list of subscribers.
 Rather, your job has just begun!
-Your email subscribers did opt-in to receive emails from you, but that was just the first step of the whole email subscriber lifecycle.
+Your email subscribers did opt-in to receive emails from you, but that was just the starting of the whole email subscriber’s lifecycle.

 The whole ‘sending emails’ solely depends on whether your subscribers want to receive them or not.
 According to a statistics compilation from Convince and Convert:

 21% of email recipients knowingly report emails as spam although they are not!

 The same report states that 69% report spam based on the email subject line.
 Now, these are some scary statistics, particularly at a time when the majority of the communication and promotion happen over emails.

 This just goes on to justify the fact that email campaigns are a two-way communication thing.
 While you are sending emails, it is very crucial to know what the recipient is looking for:

 - Are they complaining a lot?